-Our attorneys will help you protect your auto accident claim.
+Our lawyers will help you protect your auto accident claim.
 There are actions you can take at the scene of the accident that may help your claim later.
 If you are able to communicate with the other party in the accident, don’t apologize.
 It’s common for people to say this after an accident regardless of fault, but the defense attorney may try to use such a statement against you as admission of some fault for the accident.

 You may also speak to a police officer as they’re making a traffic crash report.
 When you’re giving your side of the story, only report details that you remember.
 Trying to fill in details that you’re unsure of may not match up with what actually happened, which could be used to show that your account is unreliable.

 The traffic crash report could be a significant help in your claim.
 However, you may not be familiar with how to read the report.
-Our attorneys can go over the traffic crash report with you and answer any questions you may have.
+Our Peru attorneys can go over the traffic crash report with you and answer any questions you may have.

 You may also have questions about how bringing an action can help you.
 When you’ve been injured in a car wreck, you’ll likely have medical bills, will likely miss work, and may need treatment in the future.
 Not everyone can afford those costs out of pocket, and they shouldn’t have to when they weren’t at fault for the accident.